morpheby/ist303-miye/README.md

     *  Run `ENV/bin/activate`
 - If would prefer to manage your software yourself and not use Homebrew, you will need python 3.5.x (ensure that the main binary is `python`, not `python3`)
 - Run `pip install -r requirements.txt`
-- To build a distributable version, run `tools/build-osx.cmd`
+- To build a distributable version, run `tools/build-osx.cmd`; it will be placed in `dist/`.